-Focused on achieving a balanced General Fund profile for the one, three and ten year horizons, our financial overview builds on the achievements of the past and sets out a clear direction for the future, in conjunction with the Council's corporate plan - the NK Plan.
+Focused on achieving a balanced General Fund profile for the one-, three- and ten-year horizons, our financial overview builds on the achievements of the past and sets out a clear direction for the future, in conjunction with the Council's corporate plan - the NK Plan.

 There are a lot of numbers in here and a lot of technical accounting speak, but we have striven to make it as straightforward as we can.
 Openness and transparency are critical in developing confidence and certainty in what we do with your taxes, fees, charges and rents - and I assure you that your money is used to best effect in all that we do.

 In short, that is what these accounts show; validating a confidence expressed by residents where consistently more than 90% of respondents to our annual survey say they are happy with the way the Council runs things and almost 90% feel the Council performs well with the money it has available.

-Whilst these accounts look back on the past year - and what a year it was in the grip of the global Coronavirus pandemic and the additional financial impacts and challenges that created, the legacy of which will be long-lived - they also set the scene for moving forward into the years ahead.
-Going into the current financial year (2021/22) the finance strategy was in a positive place, broadly balanced and creating the capacity to invest £230million in priorities and services over the next decade to 2030.
+Whilst these accounts look back on the past year - shaped by the financial impacts and challenges of the ongoing Coronavirus pandemic - they also set the scene for moving forward into the years ahead.

-Despite the various restrictions, this last year has seen the fulfilment of a £1.3m remodelling of the Council's arts centre, the £2.2m expansion of its business workshop provision, the beginnings of a £58m enterprise park in Sleaford and an escalation of its house building programme with four completions and a start on site of 95 properties (8 at Potterhanworth , 33 at Heckington, 42 at Waddington, 12 at Grantham Rd).
+Going into the current year, the finance strategy was in a positive place, balanced and creating the capacity to invest £230million in priorities and services over the next decade.
+Despite various restrictions, this last year has seen the completion of a £1.2m remodelling of the Council's arts centre, a £2.2m expansion of business workshop units, the beginnings of a £58m enterprise park in Sleaford and progress within its house building programme with 80 properties underway including eight built to the highest energy-efficiency standards.

-Built around a robust Medium Term Financial Strategy, the broader financial plan includes the General Fund for the delivery of daily service, opportunities for income generation and planned efficiencies, the Housing Revenue Account with a viable 30-year view and, to support investment in the District and the five corporate priorities, our Capital Programme providing for a ten-year investment strategy strategy consistent with our broader aims of achieving carbon-neutrality by 2030.
+Built around a robust Medium Term Financial Strategy, the broader financial plan includes the General Fund for the delivery of daily services, opportunities for income generation and planned efficiencies, the Housing Revenue Account with a viable 30-year view and, to support investment in the District and the five corporate priorities, our Capital Programme providing for a ten-year investment strategy strategy consistent with our broader aims of achieving carbon-neutrality by 2030.